-For each event-recruiting campaign, each cooperator reports the date it first presented its success agreement to potential participating companies.
-For each event a cooperator reports the date that it first sent to its ITA-MDCP team a list of companies that plan to participate in an upcoming activity.
+Each cooperator reports the number of firms that have signed a success agreement and have been identified to its ITA-MDCP team.
 Each cooperator reports trade decision points, instances resulting from project activity where a target-market official with authority to make trade decisions takes action.
-Examples of trade decision points include, but are not limited to, a potential buyer meeting with a U.S. exporter, or a foreign official making a standards determination that will allow U.S. exporters to better determine conformity of their products to be exported.
+Examples of trade decision points include, but are not limited to, a potential buyer meeting with a U.S. exporter, and a foreign official making a standards determination that will allow U.S. exporters to better determine conformity of their products to be exported.